Canada Temporary And Permanent Residency

 Temporary Resident Permit Canada Form (IMM 5708)

 In order to overcome being denied entry to Canada you need to file for a Temporary Resident Permit (TRP) application which is the “Form IMM5708 ”.
 Upon successful completion of Form IMM5708 and also satisfying the Canadian Border Agent that you are no danger to Canadians they will issue you a Temporary Resident Permit valid for up to 3 years.
-Once having Temporary Resident Permit in hand, you can enter Canada freely without any problem even if you had DUI or DWI or other criminal record in the past.
+Once having Temporary Resident Permit in hand, you can enter Canada freely without any problem even if you have DUI DWI, or another criminal record in the past.
 Filling IMM5708 form for Temporary Resident Permit can be very confusing for some people.
 We strongly suggest you to hire a Immigration Lawyer or a Consultant to help you with your Temporary Resident Permit application.

 Temporary Resident Permit Application

 To make a TRP application compelling, it is essential to convince the officer that the applicant poses no danger to the Canadian public, and will not be reliant on Canadian social services.
 Supporting documentation such as recent medical records, letters of support, and proof of a lack of recent criminal activity can be put forward.
 An application is also more likely to succeed where there is a credible reason for the visit to Canada.
-A temporary resident permit requested for a limited duration tied to a specific event is likely to be looked upon more favourably than one requested for a longer duration and a vague purpose.
+A temporary resident permit requested for a limited duration tied to a specific event is likely to be looked upon more favorably than one requested for a longer duration and a vague purpose.

 Officers are afforded significant discretion in evaluating a TRP application.
 Still, the officer considering the application is required to act fairly, to account for all relevant factors, and to properly weigh those factors before rendering a decision.
-For instance, where a TRP is sought to overcome criminal inadmissibility, the officer is directed to consider the seriousness of the offence, and to undertake an assessment of the risk of further criminal activity.
+For instance, where a TRP is sought to overcome criminal inadmissibility, the officer is directed to consider the seriousness of the offense, and to undertake an assessment of the risk of further criminal activity.
 If this duty to act fairly is breached, the decision may be overturned by the Federal Court on judicial review.
 The application will then be sent back for re-determination by a different officer.
 There are case law precedents where a refusal to extend a TRP has been overturned on judicial review because the officer failed to provide adequate reasons, or provided reasons that were so unreasonable as to constitute an error of law.

 Canada Permanent Resident

 Are you looking to become a Canada permanent resident?
 You are not alone.
 Well over 200,000 people become Canadian permanent residents every year.
 Most applicants want to obtain permanent residency so that they can eventually obtain citizenship and a Canadian passport.
-There are many different Canadian immigration programs under which a person can apply to become a Canada permanent resident.
+There are many different Canadian immigration programs under which a person can apply to become a Canadian permanent resident.

 Categories for foreigners who have the following include: